makersmakingchange/Spruce-Mini-Joystick/README.md

 ATTRIBUTION
 Include any information related to the development of the design.
 This may include who identified the initial challenge, who contributed to the design
 --->
-Hardware and enclosure design: Josie Versloot, Neil Squire Society
+Hardware and enclosure design: Makers Making Change - Neil Squire Society

 Enclosure design remixed from [AbleGamers Charity](https://www.printables.com/model/508909-snap-assembly-thumbstick-shell/files)